 For Primary Residence STRs

-To begin the registration process, click on the REGISTER button below.
-The timing of registration approval will be dependent on the accuracy and validity of materials submitted and to any follow-up
+To begin the Primary Residence registration process, first click on the Registration – Primary Residence STR button below.
+You will be taken to our registration portal and from there will click on “Application to Register a Primary Residence STR”.
+The timing of registration approval will be dependent on staff workload as well as the accuracy and validity of materials submitted and to any follow-up

 - You will not be able to save your place should you close your browser or navigate away to another page while working through the registration pages.

 - The application/registration fee ($250.00) shall be paid prior to City review of your application.
 The payment of this fee does not guarantee approval of your application.
 Application fees are not refundable once the application has been submitted.